 For this tutorial, I will be using Lato as an example.
 Here are the following steps to add Lato to our project.

-1. Visit Google fonts page for Lato and look for the button Download family to download the font.
-After downloading, extract the contents of the zip file containing the fonts.
+to download the font.
+After downloading, extract the contents of the zip file containing the fonts. - Visit Transfonter.
+Get

-2. Create fonts directory from the root of this project inside /src/assets/css/fonts.
+directory from the root of this project inside/src/assets/css/fonts

 mkdir -p ./src/assets/css/fonts